-Based on the previous study by Farpour et al.^[16] and considering type one error of 5% (α =5%), power of 80% (effect size: 0.8), and β =0.2, the sample size was calculated 25 participants in each group.
-Statistical analysis was performed using the SPSS version 11.0 (SPSS Inc., Chicago, IL, USA) software.
-Continuous data were expressed in mean ± standard deviation (SD) or median (min-max), while categorical data were expressed in number and frequency.
-To analyze inter-group comparisons, repeated measure analysis of variance (ANOVA) and standard t-test were used.
-The paired t-test was used for intra-group comparison.
+Based on the previous study by Farpour and Fereydooni^[16] and considering type one error of 5% (α =5 %), power of 80% (effect size: 0.8) and β =0.2, the sample size was calculated as minimum 25 in each group.

+Statistical analysis was performed using the SPSS version 18.0 software (SPSS Inc., Chicago, IL, USA).
+Continuous data were expressed in mean \pm standard deviation (SD) or median (min-max), while categorical data were expressed in number and frequency.
+To analyze inter-group comparisons, repeated measure analysis of variance (ANOVA), and standard t-test were used.
+Paired t-test was used for intra-group comparison.
 A p value of <0.05 was considered statistically significant.